 Payment and Pick-up

-Orders are done online through PayPal secure checkout, and are picked up at our farm near Dutton, Ontario in late April or early May.
+Orders are done online through PayPal secure checkout, and are picked up at our farm near Dutton, Ontario in May.
 As we get closer to the date, we’ll be in touch with you by email to let you know when the trees arrive, and have been inspected by CFIA, and are ready for pick-up.

 With orders over 500 trees, we will consider alternate pick-up or delivery options.
 Be in touch by email or phone to find out more.